Kotlin/kotlin-jupyter/readme.md

 - `initCell`: a list of code snippets to be executed before execution of any cell
 - `renderers`: a list of type converters for special rendering of particular types

+*All fields are optional

 Fields for type renderer:
 - `class`: fully-qualified class name for the type to be rendered
-- `result`: expression to produce output value.
+- `result`: expression that produces output value.
 Source object is referenced as `$it`

+Name of the file is a library name that is passed to '%use' command

-Library arguments can be referenced in any parts of library descriptor as `$arg`
+Library properties can be used in any parts of library descriptor as `$property`

+To register new library descriptor:
+1. For private usage - add it to local settings folder `<UserHome>/.jupyter_kotlin/libraries`
+2. For sharing with community - commit it to ['libraries'](libraries) directory and create pull request.

+If you are maintaining some library and want to update your library descriptor, just create pull request with your update.
+After your request is accepted, new version of your library will be available to all Kotlin Jupyter users immediately on next kernel startup (no kernel update is needed).

+If a library descriptor with the same name is found in several locations, the following resolution priority is used:
+1. Local settings folder (highest priority)
+2. ['libraries'](libraries) folder at the latest master branch of `https://github.com/Kotlin/kotlin-jupyter` repository
+3. Kernel installation directory

+If you don't want some library to be updated automatically, put fixed version of its library descriptor into local settings folder.